-Remember, our goal at Lynco Financial & Tax Services is to help YOU KEEP more of what you make and SAVE more of what you keep!
-We help people like YOU make smart choices about your money and finances so you can pursue YOUR goals and what is important to them.
+Our goal is to help people KEEP more of what they make and SAVE more of what they keep.
+We help people make smart choices about their money and finances so they can pursue their goals and what is important to them.
 We do this by helping people get their entire financial house in order, and we help them keep it that way for life.